3PL Center Logo

 Amazon Just Became a 3PL.
 Should Your Brand Use It?

 Amazon launched Amazon Supply Chain Services in May 2026, opening its 3PL network to all brands.
-Here’s what SMB founders should weigh before signing up.
-(Updated 5/11/26)
+P&G, 3M, Lands’ End, and American Eagle just signed on.
+Here’s what SMB founders should weigh before joining them.
+(Updated 7/6/26)

 Published on May 11, 2026